International Student Handbook

 Lumo

-You can also use Trainline to book tickets across the UK.
+You can also use the Trainline app to book tickets across the UK.

 Alternatively, visit Waverley Station on Princes Street for further information.
-You can purchase a young persons/student railcard that lasts for one year and gives you up to a 1/3 off all rail travel.
+You can purchase a young persons/student railcard that lasts for one year and gives you up to 1/3 discount off all rail travel.

 Air

-Edinburgh is well serviced by a number of airlines, including budget airlines such as easyJet and Ryanair.
+Edinburgh is well-serviced by several airlines, including budget airlines such as easyJet and Ryanair.
 Have a look at their websites for details of special offers.

 Remember to check if you require a visa for your chosen destination if you decide to travel outside the UK – even within Europe.
 Don’t leave this until the last minute!